WHAT BLACK BEAR BELIEVES

 Tyres contain other inorganics such as amorphous silica, ZincOxide, Calcium carbonate which are co-extracted with the carbon black and are exposed to high temperatures.
 Therefore they have high ash and lower surface chemistry and polarity.

 Technology Roll Out

 Are you planning on rolling out to every country of the world?

-Yes, waste tires and the associated environmental problems are in every country of the world.
+Yes, waste tyres and the associated environmental problems are in every country of the world.
 We are very excited to resolve this problem with our Circular Economy approach.
 We prefer to work with local partners and governments in order to maximize our positive environmental impact.

 Absolutely.
-We are looking for partners that can provide us with feedstock (end-of-life) tires, locations, permits and financing.
+We are looking for partners that can provide us with feedstock (end-of-life) tyres, locations, permits and financing.
 In many cases we also partner with local governments.
 The best way to get in touch with us is to go to our form and we will get back to you as soon as possible.

 How much time does it takes to install a manufacturing plant?